Gulf and Ship Island Railroad

-Railroad charter
+History

+Planning and narrow-gauge line

-The Gulf and Ship Island Railroad (G&SIRR) was developed under three charters provided by the Mississippi State Legislature.
+The Gulf and Ship Island Railroad (G&SI) was developed under three charters provided by the Mississippi State Legislature.
 The first charter was given in 1850, followed by a second in 1856.
-The second charter expired and lapsed for 31 years, because of the American Civil War and Reconstruction.
-The state legislature validated a third charter in 1887.
+The second charter expired and lapsed because of the American Civil War and Reconstruction.

-William H. Hardy
+In 1871, financier William Clark Falkner chartered the Ripley Railroad to build a narrow gauge line in northeast Mississippi.
+It opened between Ripley, Mississippi, and Middleton, Tennessee, on August 30, 1872.
+Falkner aimed to extend the line to the Gulf Coast and the Ohio River; in 1878, he changed the name to the Ship Island, Ripley, and Kentucky Railroad.
+Falkner and William Wirt Adams rechartered the G&SI in 1882; two years later, they were granted the rights given to the previous iterations of the company.

-In 1887, William H. Hardy accepted the presidency of the Gulf and Ship Island Railroad with the support of longtime railroad financiers William Clark Falkner and William Wirt Adams.
-The railroad was to be constructed as standard gauge, with a terminus at some point along the Gulf of Mexico in Mississippi.
-Hardy envisioned a railroad that would run from the Gulf Coast, north through Mississippi, to Jackson, Tennessee.
-As time passed, Hardy made several important revisions to the lay of the railroad line.
-He changed the route to cross his New Orleans and Northeastern Railroad at a point he named Hattiesburg, in honor of his wife (Hattie Lott Hardy).
-Being the original county seat for Harrison County, Mississippi City was preferred as the Gulf terminus for the G&SIRR, but Hardy determined that the town was too far east of the natural deep-water harbor protected by Ship Island and proposed a new city, Gulfport, as the revised railroad terminal.
+The company stopped operation in 1885 due to lack of money.
+After an 1886 reorganization, the presidency was offered to William H. Hardy.
+In 1887, Hardy agreed to construct the line from his New Orleans and Northeastern Railroad at Hattiesburg (named in honor of his wife Hattie Lott Hardy) to the Gulf.
+He chose the natural deep-water harbor protected by Ship Island and proposed a new city, Gulfport, as the railroad terminal.

-Railroad construction begins
+The company completed about 20 miles of narrow gauge line between Ripley and Pontotoc, Mississippi, in June 1887 and leased it to the Ship Island, Ripley, and Kentucky.
+Adams was killed in 1888; after his death, Falkner purchased the Ripley–Pontotac line on August 1, 1889, with the intention of merging it with the Ship Island, Ripley, and Kentucky.
+However, Falkner was murdered later that year.
+His heirs formed the Gulf and Chicago Railroad on February 20, 1890, to operate the narrow gauge lines.

+On July 1, 1903, the Gulf and Chicago was leased to the Mobile, Jackson and Kansas City Railroad.
+It was converted to standard gauge south of New Albany, Mississippi, on June 20, 1904, and north on June 27, 1905.
+Through mergers, it formed part of the mainline of the Gulf, Mobile and Northern Railroad, which merged into the Gulf, Mobile and Ohio Railroad (GM&O) in 1940.

+Construction

-Until the end of 1888, construction on the G&SIRR was accomplished using prisoners contracted through the Mississippi State Penitentiary convict-lease system.
+Until the end of 1888, construction on the standard gauge section of the G&SI was accomplished using prisoners contracted through the Mississippi State Penitentiary convict-lease system.
 However, the convict lease was terminated when a state commission found abuse of the prison workers.
 Construction of the railroad continued under the supervision of The Union Investment Company, which fell into bankruptcy, and the Tobey Construction Company.
 But the railroad remained unfinished.
-W. H. Hardy worked diligently to seek out investors and financiers in the northern and western U.S., as well as in Europe, to bring new capital to the project, but Reconstruction Era economics compromised his efforts.
-Hardy's attempts to secure financing could not stop a widespread panic, causing the G&SIRR to fall into receivership in 1896.
+Hardy worked diligently to seek out investors and financiers in the northern and western U.S., as well as in Europe, to bring new capital to the project, but Reconstruction Era economics compromised his efforts.
+Hardy's attempts to secure financing could not stop a widespread panic, causing the G&SI to fall into receivership in 1896.